ZHuffman5/OpenGLChess/README.md

 ### Notes on `OpenGLBoardGUI/...`:

 The files `OpenGLBoardGUI/src/glad.c` and `OpenGLBoardGUI/stb_image.h` should be disregarded for the purpose of grading as they are downloaded and required library files for texture/image loading and OpenGL abstraction.
-All other files were uniquely created by *Isaac Huffman*.
+All other files within `OpenGLBoardGUI/` were uniquely created by *Isaac Huffman*.